2 Years of entrepreneurship : lessons learned

 Apparently we didn’t bring the right solution to the market.
 I believe it’s still a crucial transition for our century : leaving the information society to reach a knowledge society.
 With technologies as a bridge.

 During this journey I learned a few important things that I’ll remember for sure.
-I am happy to share some with you :
+I am happy to share some with you, at least 8 of them :

 Even if things didn’t work out as expected, I learned how exciting was to build a software solution ; Feeling that (you might be) useful to people is deeply awesome.